-List of DevOps Deployment Tools
+List of DevOps Deployment Tools:

 7. Configuration Management Tool

-Configuration management tools in DevOps enable changes and deployment to be faster.
+Configuration Management Tools in DevOps enable changes and deployment to be faster.
 These DevOps tools also allow changes to be repeatable, predictable, and scalable to maintain the desired state.
 The advantages of configuration management tools include easier code navigation, idempotency, and ease of managing many remote servers.
 Configuration management tools in the DevOps lifecycle play an important role by keeping the end state of the software code the same.
 Here are some of the best configuration management tools for you.

-List of Configuration Management Tools
+List of Configuration Management Tools:

 8. Version Control Tools

 Version Control or source control is a DevOps practice to manage and track the changes in source code.
 The version control tools help software teams to manage all the changes to source code over time.
-Due to version control tools, DevOps teams and engineers can work faster, smarter, and in more efficient ways.
+Due to version control tools, DevOps teams and engineers can work faster, smarter, and more effectively.
 These DevOps tools keep track of every code change so you can refer to it whenever needed.
 Here are the best version control tools for you.

-List of Version Control Tools
+List of Version Control Tools: